Thibaut-Delattre/NuclearReactor/README.md

                                           +n -> Ma ...
 For fission reaction, all isotopes release 2 fissions products and some neutrons

-However, the models doens't take account :
+However, the model doens't take account :
 - The shape and geometry of the reactor core.
 So neutron flux are constant in time but also in space
 - The neutrons leakage
 - Some neutron poisons like isotopes like Xenon 135